Getting Started with Elixir Phoenix on Fly

 https://cli.github.com/

-asdf install [erlang, elixir, postgres] [version]
+asdf install [erlang, elixir] [version]

-asdf global [erlang, elixir, postgres] [version]
+asdf global [erlang, elixir] [version]

 brew upgrade gh